mz8t/pythfarms/README.md

 ## 📑 Data Pipeline & Scripts

 Below is the recommended order to run each script.
 Each step writes a JSON file under `data/`:
+(You can also simply run the entire flow with ./run_all.sh) The optimized results will be printed to the console.

 ### 1. Fetch all Aerodrome pools via Sugar